-- Ensuring the Metropolitan Police has the resources it needs to tackle violent crime since 2019 the Mayor has funded 1,300 additional police officer posts from locally raised council tax and business rates revenues while seeking to increase trust and confidence amongst Londoners in the police service.
-His precept increase for 2023-24 will also be used to fund the recruitment of an additional 500 Police Community Support Officers (PCSOs). - Tackling the underlying causes of crime through the rollout of funding to support disadvantaged young Londoners to access positive opportunities and constructive activities that allow them to make the most of their potential, as well as resources for new violence reduction initiatives. - Protecting vulnerable children and women at risk of abuse and domestic violence. - Providing enough resources to the London Fire Brigade (LFB) to ensure that first and second fire engines arrive at emergency incidents within 10 minutes on at least 90 per cent of occasions and 12 minutes on at least 95 per cent of occasions respectively, after being dispatched.
-The Mayor is also providing resources to rollout a transformation programme so that the LFB can implement the recommendations of the Grenfell fire inquiry.
-The London Fire Commissioner, with the full support of the Mayor, is also committed to implementing the deep-rooted reform needed to the culture and systems within the LFB. - Working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
-This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial a Ride schemes.

-- Continuing the Hopper bus fare, which makes transport more affordable for millions of Londoners. - Completing the final stages to deliver the full operation of and timetable for the Elizabeth line by no later than May 2023.
-The line has increased central London's rail capacity by ten per cent and saw over 100 million passenger journeys during its first eight months.
-This follows on from the opening of Northern line extension to Nine Elms and Battersea Power Station in September 2021. - Continuing to tackle London's housing crisis, by investing £6.9 billion to allow 116,000 affordable home starts within London by the end of 2023 year and an additional 165,000 affordable homes starts by 2026, as well as allocating resources to tackle homelessness and reduce rough sleeping. - Tackling the climate emergency including creating a new £134 million Environmental Improvement fund to help deliver the Mayor's target for London to be carbon net zero by 2030.
-The Mayor is also expanding the Ultra Low Emission Zone (ULEZ) London-wide to tackle air pollution, supported by a £110 million vehicle scrappage scheme for small businesses and Londoners in receipt of low income and disability benefits to help them switch to cleaner vehicles or retrofit their existing ones. - Investing in projects to enable more walking and cycling across London. - Funding projects to bring Londoners together, promote arts, sports and culture, help tackle inequality and improve the environment.
+- Tackling the underlying causes of crime through the rollout of funding to support disadvantaged young Londoners to access positive opportunities and constructive activities that allow them to make the most of their potential, as well as resources for new violence reduction initiatives - Protecting vulnerable children and women at risk of abuse and domestic violence - Providing resources to rollout a transformation programme so that the London Fire Brigade (LFB) can implement the recommendations of the Grenfell Tower Inquiry and other key improvements.
+The London Fire Commissioner, with the full support of the Mayor, is also committed to continuing to implement the deep-rooted reform needed to the culture and systems within the LFB - Continuing the Hopper bus fare, which makes transport more affordable for millions of Londoners - Delivering the Elizabeth line on its full timetable and route.
+The Elizabeth line has increased central London's rail capacity by ten per cent and is forecast to see upwards of 200 million passenger journeys per annum making it the busiest rail line in the UK.
+This follows on from the opening of Northern line extension to Nine Elms and Battersea Power Station in September 2021 - Continuing to tackle London's housing crisis, by investing £6.4 billion over the next five years to increase the number of Londoners who have a safe, decent and affordable home as well as allocating resources to tackle homelessness and reduce rough sleeping - Tackling the climate emergency following the expansion of the Ultra Low Emission Zone (ULEZ) London-wide to tackle air pollution, which has been supported by a £210 million vehicle scrappage scheme for small businesses and Londoners to help them switch to cleaner vehicles or retrofit their existing ones - Investing in projects to enable more walking and cycling across London and - Funding projects to bring Londoners together, promote arts, sports and culture, help tackle inequality and improve the environment.